jechogit/odin-recipes/readme.md

-# This is going to be the first proyect
+# This is going to be the first proyect about HTML

-Im going to write everything in english just for fun
+If youre reading this please let me know if you have any suggestions.